alialib/alia/docs/assorted-examples.md

 Factor Trees
 ------------

 This example displays factorization trees for numbers that you enter.
-It emulates a tree view by allowing the user to show and hide the subtree associated with each composite factor.
+(It implements a poor man's tree view by allowing the user to show and hide the subtree associated with each composite factor.)

 What's interesting about this is that there's actually no application data that mirrors this tree view.
 The application 'model' consists entirely of a single